 1. Hike To Top of Fort Rodney & Signal Peak

-To start the day at Pigeon Island National Landmark would recommend hiking up to Fort Rodney which is 225 feet high to take in the views of picturesque Rodney Bay.
-On a clear day, you can also spot St Lucia’s Pitons to the southeast and neighboring Caribbean island of Martinique to the north.
-Along with the beautiful views from the top of Fort Rodney built between 1778 and 1782, be sure to check out the cannons and bunker that was used mainly for protection during attacks.
+To start the day at Pigeon Island National Landmark would recommend hiking up to Fort Rodney which is 225 feet high, to take in the views of picturesque Rodney Bay.
+On a clear day, you can also spot St Lucia’s Pitons to the southeast and the neighboring Caribbean island of Martinique to the north.
+Along with the beautiful views from the top of Fort Rodney, built between 1778 and 1782, be sure to check out the cannons and bunker that were used mainly for protection during attacks.

-From the bunker, you can take in a unique view of Signal Peak, which at 330 feet is actually the highest peak on Pigeon Island.
+From the bunker, you can take in a unique view of Signal Peak, which at 330 feet, is actually the highest peak on Pigeon Island.
 It was from Signal Peak that British Admiral George Rodney was able to observe the French naval base of Fort Royal in Martinique.
-Also, while much isn’t known about the daily operations at Pigeon Island during the 18th-century, it is thought that a combination of flags and hand signals were used by the soldiers to communicate between Fort Rodney and Signal Peak.
+Also, while much isn’t known about the daily operations at Pigeon Island during the 18th century, it is thought that a combination of flags and hand signals was used by the soldiers to communicate between Fort Rodney and Signal Peak.
 This was made possible as all the trees were cut down for a better vantage.
 Thankfully, Pigeon Island is once again lush and green with lots of trees.